-“I came from a village school where we were learnt the alphabet and the history of the Ottoman Empire, and not much more than that.
+“I came from a village school where we were taught the alphabet and the history of the Ottoman Empire, and not much else.
 In Denmark, however, I had to adjust quickly to a more professional style of education”, says Ali E. Cevik.

 From primary school to high school, and on to university.
 Ali E. Cevik graduated with the ‘cand.phil.’ title, specialised in Russian and Social Economy studies.
 And with that, one part of his journey to success was complete – the journey from shepherd on the Anatolian plateau to academic in Denmark.
 He could then begin the second stage – the journey that culminates in part with the award ceremony held today in the same place that he, as a child, cycled in search of apples.

 “My dad broke the social legacy and moved out of our village.
 If my parents had not moved at that time, I might still be living in that village.
 I would probably have a television, because they now have those in the village, but it would be very far from the life I live today”, Ali E. Cevik ends.